LIZZY'S STORY

-Spanning nearly a century of a lifetime is the story of Elizabeth Hobbs Keckley.
-Born into slavery in Dinwiddie County, Virginia in 1818, Elizabeth endured a dark and painful life for thirty-seven years.
-A gifted and skilled dressmaker, she drew upon her earnings to purchase her freedom along with her son's and journeyed to Washington, D.C. to establish her business offering her dressmaking services.
+The story of Elizabeth Hobbs Keckley spans nearly a century.
+Born into slavery in Dinwiddie County, Virginia, in 1818, Elizabeth endured a dark and painful life for thirty-seven years.
+A gifted and skilled dressmaker, she drew upon her earnings to purchase her freedom and her son's.
+She journeyed to Washington, D.C., to establish her business, offering her dressmaking services.

 Known for her exceptional fit and attention to detail, she was hired as the official "Modiste" (dressmaker) to the First Lady, Mrs. Mary Todd Lincoln, a first in the White House's history.